 Health and Grooming

 The Irish Setter's glossy coat needs daily brushing to keep it healthy and free from matting.
-With frequent brushing, they need a bath only every month or two.
+With frequent brushing, they need a bath only every month or two, using a quality dog shampoo, followed by drying with an absorbent dog towel.
 The Irish Setter's pendant ears should be checked weekly for signs of infection, including redness and an unpleasant odor.
 Wash their ears gently with a dog-friendly cleanser to prevent dirt build-up that can cause infections.
 Brush your Irish Setter's teeth several times a week, and trim their nails every month or so to prevent cracking.

 Common Health Issues